Angeoy, Angers, Anschowe

 Anjou were the country of Perceval’s paternal ancestry in Wolfram’s Parzival.
 The country was ruled by Perceval’s grandfather Gandin and then by Gandin’s son Galoes.
 The scepter was later passed to Perceval’s son Kardeiz.
 It’s capital was Bealzenan.

-Historically, in 1154, the Count of Anjou became King of England as Henry II, but King John lost the territory in 1204.
+The House of Plantagenet, a medieval English royal house, originated from Anjou.
+In 1154, the Count of Anjou became King of England as Henry II, but King John lost the territory in 1204.
 In 1480 the count-ship was annexed to the French crown.